NaiveD/NaiveD.github.io/source/_posts/ROS_Package.md

 ```

 ### Packages in a catkin Workspace
 * Using a catkin workspace to work with catkin packages is recommended.
-Refer to [[ROS Workspace]]
+Refer to {% post_link ROS_Workspace %}

 * You can also build catkin packages standalone.